 What is a crawl space?

-Our friends at Wikipedia define a crawl space as “an unoccupied, unfinished, narrow space within a building between the ground and the first floor.”
-Crawl spaces are named so because there’s typically only enough room to crawl versus stand in them.
+A crawl space is defined by Wikipedia as “an unoccupied, unfinished, narrow space within a building between the ground and the first floor.”
+Most crawl spaces across Hampton Roads are typically only large enough to crawl around in.

 Maintaining your crawl space is vital to the overall health of your home and your family.